thinkwelltwd/care_center/support_team/README.rst

 Support Team
 ============

-Add concept of Support Team for Issues and Tasks.
+Add concept of Support Team for Tasks / Tickets.

 Usage
 =====

 Go to Project / Configuration / Support Teams to create support teams.

-Assign default Support Team to Partners as well, to prepopulate the value for new Issues / Tasks.
+Assign default Support Team to Partners as well, to prepopulate the value for new Tasks / Tickets.

 Bug Tracker
 ===========